zamanianlab/ZamanianLabDocs/docs/protocols/Molecular_Biology/qPCR/qPCR.md

     g.
 Choose Standard.

-6. Click the “Plate Setup” menu (orange arrow).
+6. Click the “Plate Setup” menu.

     a.
-In the “Define Targets and Samples” tab, add your targets and samples to the appropriate panes.
+In the “Define Targets and Samples” tab, add your targets (the transcript that you are amplifying) and samples (the RNA source) to the appropriate panes.
 For primer optimization runs, the “Sample Names” should be the different primer dilutions (i.e. 300, 500, and 800).

     b.
 Ignore the “Biological Replicates” pane even if you have biological replicates.